commercialhaskell/stack/doc/GUIDE.md

 ## Hello World Example

-With stack installed, let's create a new project from a template and walk through the most common stack commands.
+With Stack installed, let's create a new project from a template and walk through the most common Stack commands.

 ### stack new